BellaMoonaria/Moon-Development/Privacy-Policies/moon-slowmode-policy.md

 ## Storage of Data

-The Bot does not store any Data.
+The Bot does not store any personal Data.

 ### Updating Data